HibahAhmed/Amazon_Vine_Analysis/README.md

 ## Results

 As shown below, there is about 51% of reviewers leaving 5 stars in vine and about 39% in non vine reviews.
+There was a total of 48 vine reviews and 15663 none vine reviews.
+Lastly, there was 94 vine reviews and none vine 40471 reviews.

 ![image](https://user-images.githubusercontent.com/95547517/164423869-514ea23b-c648-4987-bb4b-180994fad18c.png)
 ![image](https://user-images.githubusercontent.com/95547517/164423978-09b28b5c-ec59-4864-83d0-d648083605fa.png)